 “Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead. . .”
 1 Pet.
 1:3 (ESV)

 For the Divine Causal Determinist, verses like these would seem to rebut Libertarian Free Will (LFW) given that the Libertarian maintains that God does not causally determine believers to be born again.
 But does this text truly constitute a rebutting defeater to the Libertarian position?

-Probably not, especially if one is a Molinist.
-The Molinist, for example, being confronted with this text, can simply offer a way in which God causes some state of affairs to obtain without causally determining it.
+Not if one is a Molinist.
+The Molinist, being confronted with this text, can simply offer a way in which God causes some state of affairs to obtain without causally determining it.
 For example, the Molinist can simply distinguish between strong and weak actualization.

 On the Molinist schema God causes a state of affairs to be strongly actualized if He does so through a direct exercise of His causal power.
 God creating the universe would be one such example of this.
 In contrast, God would cause a state of affairs to be weakly actualized if He were to place a creature in circumstances such that He knew how they would freely respond.
 God knowing, for example, that I would write this article given the freedom permitting conditions He has placed me in would be an instance of this.